-In early August, MidFirst Bank’s newest internet division, Vio Bank, opened its virtual doors for business.
+About four months ago, MidFirst Bank’s newest internet division, Vio Bank, made its debut on the internet bank stage.
 The inaugural product line included a variety of CDs and the High Yield Online Savings account, which had an initial 2.10% APY.
-This morning, Vio Bank increased that rate to 2.25% APY on all balances.
+This morning, Vio Bank upped that rate to 2.35% APY on all balances.

 A High Yield Online Savings account can be opened with a minimum $100 deposit.
 The initial deposit must be made by ACH from the linked bank account named on the online application.
 After the account is established, up to five external bank accounts can be linked and deposits from those linked accounts can be made via ACH or wire.
 The speed of incoming ACHs is anywhere between 2-5 business days, with hold times for incoming ACH about 2 or 3 business days.

 With no ATM or debit card, this is a “true” savings account and all withdrawals must be made through ACH or wire.
 Withdrawals initiated through Vio Bank’s online banking platform are limited to $2k per outgoing ACH transaction, with an aggregate monthly total of $6k.
 Withdrawals initiated by an external bank have no dollar limits.
 There is a $10 excessive transaction fee “for each limited withdrawal in excess of six withdrawals per monthly statement cycle.”

 While there is no monthly maintenance or service fee, there are other potential charges, including,

 - $5 per month after 12 months of inactivity

 - $18 for an outgoing domestic wire and $15 for an incoming international wire

 Multiple payable-on-death (POD) beneficiaries are allowed and Social Security numbers are NOT required for beneficiaries.
 While there is no set limit on the number of beneficiaries permitted, the online application only allows for two beneficiaries to be named at a time.
 While charities/non-profits cannot be named as a beneficiary, trusts can.